thanh-ntt/MTVRPTW/README.md

 -   Designed a meta-heuristic that outperforms existing benchmarks.

--   Analyze different design choices for the proposed meta-heuristic.
+-   Analyzed different design choices for the proposed meta-heuristic.

--   Evaluate the performance of the meta-heuristic w.r.t different parameters.
+-   Evaluated the performance of the meta-heuristic w.r.t different parameters.